 FOF entered into an agreement (the "Clean Energy Agreement") with the Florida Department of Agriculture and Consumer Services, Office of Energy ("DACS-OOE"), successor to the Florida Energy and Climate Commission, for the Clean Energy Investment Program.
 The Clean Energy Investment Program was created during fiscal 2010 and targets qualified Florida businesses with direct investments in three primary areas of focus: 1) facility and equipment improvement with energy-efficient and renewable energy products, 2) acquisition or demonstration of renewable energy products and 3) process improvement of existing production, manufacturing, assembly or distribution of operations to increase energy efficiency or reduce consumption.
 The direct investments may consist of debt and other instruments.
 The Clean Energy Investment Program is funded through a grant by the State of Florida, as sub-recipient to the United States Department of Energy, in the amount of \$36,089,000.
 All of these funds have been received and recorded as capital contributions revenue since inception by FOF.
-The Clean Energy Investment Program has \$31,909,182 of net assets, including \$14,155,362 of direct investments in five privately held companies, at June 30, 2020.
+The Clean Energy Investment Program has \$27,462,705 of net assets, including \$8,048,745 of direct investments in five privately held companies, at June 30, 2021.

-Clean Energy Investment Program expenses include annual fund manager fees of \$1,082,670 (3% of program funding), which are accrued until program returns are available to pay accrued fees.
-FOF also incurs a deal by deal fund manager success fee equal to 30% of the cumulative distributions that exceed invested capital for any investment, amounting to \$131,119 for the year ended June 30, 2020, of which \$83,171 is payable.
+Clean Energy Investment Program expenses include annual fund manager fees of \$1,082,670 (3% of program funding), which were accrued until program returns were available to pay accrued fees.
+FOF also incurred a deal-by-deal fund manager success fee equal to 30% of the cumulative distributions that exceed invested capital for any investment, amounting to \$1,625,101 payable for the year ended June 30, 2021.